Duke: Sweden

 Sweden has a history of making the sons of its kings ruling princes of vast duchies, but this ceased in 1622.
 Only one non-royal person was ever given a dukedom.

 In 1772, King Gustav III reinstated the appointment of titular dukes but as a non-hereditary title for his brothers.
 Since then, all Swedish princes have been created dukes of a province at birth.
 When the 1810 Act of Succession was amended to allow female succession to the throne, King Carl XVI Gustaf's eldest daughter Victoria became Crown Princess (displacing her younger brother Carl Philip) and received the title of Duchess of Västergötland.
 The practice of conferring ducal titles has since extended to Swedish princesses as well as princes.
 Currently, there are five dukes and four duchesses in their own right.
 The territorial designations of these dukedoms refer to ten of the Provinces of Sweden.

-France and other former monarchies

-See appanage (mainly for the French kingdom) and the list in the geographical section below, which also treats special ducal titles in orders or national significance.

 France

 The highest precedence in the realm, attached to a feudal territory, was given to the twelve original pairies (en: peers), who also had a traditional function in the royal coronation, comparable to the German imperial archoffices.

-Half of them were ducal: three ecclesiastical (the six prelates all ranked above the six secular peers of the realm) and three temporal, each time above three counts of the same social estate:
+Half of them were ducal: three ecclesiastical (the six prelates all ranked above the six secular peers of the realm) and three temporal, each time above three counts of the same social estate.

 The Prince-Bishops with ducal territories among them were: